Arison Investments creates financial returns alongside added value for humanity and preserving the Earth’s natural resources.

 Shikun & Binui infrastructure and real estate group ($998M MCap 6/2017), a pillar of the Israeli economy since 1924, is a world leader in green living environments, realizing the value of Sustainability.

-Miya, Arison Investments water company, realizes the value of Abundance through its water efficiency operations worldwide.
+Miya, Arison Investments water company, realizes the value of Abundance through its water efficiency solutions and water asset operations worldwide.
 It leads to savings of millions of gallons of existing fresh water daily.

 Salt of the Earth, privately owned by Arison Investments, is Israel's main producer of salt since 1922, realizing the value of Vitality in a natural process of solar vaporization of onshore sea-water pools.